 If you reside in Hong Kong you must access body checks in private clinic settings.
 Note that the private sector is not standardized in Hong Kong and that packages, costs, and user experience vary greatly depending on the provider.
 You can also visit non-private options such as the Hospital Authority, HKBCF, and Family Health Service.

-As explained by obstetrician gynecologist Dr. Selina Pang 彭敏華醫生, the methods of breast screening include self-examination, gynecologic annual check-ups, mammograms, MRI and ultrasound scanning, as well as, genetic testing:
+As explained by obstetrician-gynecologist Dr. Selina Pang 彭敏華醫生, the methods of breast screening include self-examination, gynecologic annual check-ups, mammograms, MRI and ultrasound scanning, as well as genetic testing:

 Public fees and non-profit organization fees

-The Family Health Service, Department of Health offer Women's Health Services including screenings, examinations, education, and counseling.
-For an eligible person, there is an annual fee of HK$310 and each mammography screening costs HK$225, for a non-eligible person there is an annual fee of HK$850 and each screening fee costs HK$510.
+The Department of Health offers Women's Health Services via Family Health Service including screenings, examinations, education, and counseling.
+For an eligible person (holder of valid HKID), there is an annual fee of HK$310 and each mammography screening costs HK$225; for a non-eligible person(, there is an annual fee of HK$850 and each screening fee costs HK$510.
 Find more information here.

-According to WeCareBill Foundation, a Hong Kong-based charity that promotes patient price transparency, baseline major surgery costs (main part of breast removed with lymph node) are between HK$80,000 and HK$120,000 with most expensive private hospitals and medical doctors charging as high as HK$250,000-300,000 for semi private room.
+According to WeCareBill Foundation, a Hong Kong-based charity that promotes patient price transparency, baseline major surgery costs (main part of breast removed with lymph node) are between HK$80,000 and HK$120,000 with most expensive private hospitals and medical doctors charging as high as HK$250,000-300,000 for semi-private room.

-WeCareBill strongly advises to prepare for implant surgery (even though the surgery may not look like needing implants) as the stand-by preparation fees are less expensive than having to pay for a second operation.
+WeCareBill strongly advises preparing for implant surgery (even though the surgery may not look like needing implants) as the stand-by preparation fees are less expensive than having to pay for a second operation.
 Baseline implant costs are between HK$30,000 and HK$50,000.
 The necessity of breast implants can be decided by the doctor during the operation.